getgauge/documentation/specifications/parameters.md

 #Parameters

-Steps can be defined to take values as paramters so that they can be re-used with different paramter values.
+Steps can be defined to take values as parameters so that they can be re-used with different parameter values.

 ````
 * Check "product 1" exists
 * Check "product 2" exists
 ````

-***The underlying [step implementation](../test_code/README.md) in code must also take the same number of parametrs as passed from the step***
+***The underlying [step implementation](../test_code/README.md) in code must also take the same number of parameters as passed from the step***

 The parameters passed into a step can be of different types: